lanainland/lanainland.github.io/_art/oleander.md

 category: botanical
 ---

-Study of an oleander plant in pen and watercolour.
+I bought an Oleander plant recently as it reminds me of sunny holidays in the Mediterranean and I love looking at its pink flowers.

 ![oleander](./assets/img/art/botanical/oleander/oleander_sketch.jpg){: width="80%"}

-#### Oleander flower cluster drawing and leaf detail in watercolour
+#### Oleander branch in pen and watercolour

 ![oleander](./assets/img/art/botanical/oleander/oleander_grisaille.jpg){: width="80%"}

+#### Individual leaf in watercolour

-#### Quick grisaille technique sketches
+#### Quick study of a cluster of flowers